donhamiltoniii/dondon-blog/src/content/food/meal-prep/baked-oats.md

 ## Instructions

 1. **Prep:** Preheat oven to 350°F. Grease a 9x13 baking dish or line with parchment paper.
 2. **Mix Dry:** In a large bowl, combine oats, collagen peptides, baking powder, salt, and any dry spices.
 3. **Mix Wet:** In another bowl, whisk together eggs, almond milk, and vanilla extract.
 Add any sweeteners.
 4. **Combine:** Pour wet ingredients into dry ingredients and stir until just combined.
 Don't overmix.
 5. **Add Fruit:** Gently fold in your chosen fruit and any mix-ins (save some to sprinkle on top if desired).
 6. **Bake:** Pour mixture into prepared dish.
 Bake 25-30 minutes until center is set and edges are lightly golden.
 Test with a toothpick in the center.

-7. **Cool & Store:** Let cool completely, then cut into 6 portions.
+7. **Cool and Store:** Let cool completely, then cut into 6 portions.
 Store in airtight containers in the fridge.
 8. **Reheat:** Microwave individual portions for 30-45 seconds before eating.

 ## Nutrition Per Serving (Base Recipe, No Optional Add-Ins)